Michael-J-Son/Melanoma_Capstone/README.md

 [Data Wrangling Report](https://github.com/Michael-J-Son/Melanoma_Capstone/blob/main/data_wrangling/Melanoma_Data_Wrangling.ipynb)

 __List of Features with Descriptions__
- * mass_npea: the mass of the area under under study for melanoma tumor
+ * mass_npea: the mass of the area under under study for melanoma tumor.
- * size_npear: the size of the area under study for melanoma tumor
+ * size_npear: the size of the area under study for melanoma tumor.
- * malign_ratio: the ratio of normal to malign surface under study
+ * malign_ratio: the ratio of normal to malign surface under study.
- * damage_size: irrecoverable area of skin damaged by the tumor
+ * damage_size: irrecoverable area of skin damaged by the tumor.
- * exposed area: total area exposed to the tumor
+ * exposed area: total area exposed to the tumor.
- * stddevmalign: standard deviation of malign skin measurements
+ * stddevmalign: standard deviation of malign skin measurements.
- * err_malign: error in malign skin measurements
+ * err_malign: error in malign skin measurements.
- * malign_penalty: penalty imposed due to measurement error in the lab
+ * malign_penalty: penalty imposed due to measurement error in the lab.
- * damage_ratio: the ratio of damage to total spread on the skin
+ * damage_ratio: the ratio of damage to total spread on the skin.
- * tumor_size: size of melanoma tumor
+ * tumor_size: size of melanoma tumor.

 __Initial Data Exploration__
  * Training dataset: 9146 entries, 10 columns
  * Target feature: tumor_size
- * Most correlations between features are due to the inherent proportionality between mass and volume
+ * Most correlations between features are due to the inherent proportionality between mass and volume.
- * Majority of data points correspond to small tumor sizes
+ * Majority of data points correspond to small tumor sizes.
- * Malignancy is prevalent in the current training dataset despite the overwhelming majority of tumor samples being small
+ * Malignancy is prevalent in the current training dataset despite the overwhelming majority of tumor samples being small.
- * The left-skewed distributionof damage ratios supports the findings on malignancy
+ * The left-skewed distributionof damage ratios supports the findings on malignancy.

 ## III.
 Exploratory Data Analysis
 [Exploratory Data Analysis Report](https://github.com/Michael-J-Son/Melanoma_Capstone/blob/main/exploratory_data_analysis/Melanoma_EDA.ipynb)